bigbluebutton-bot/bbb-translation-bot/README.md

     make run
     ```

-    > **Note:** The system will reboot automatically.
-After reboot, the script continues running.
-To check the status after reboot, run:

-    ```bash
-    make run
-    ```

 3. **Configure the Bot:**

-    On the first run, the bot will prompt you to create a `.env` file with your BBB server details:
+    On the first run, the script will ask you some questions to create a `.env` file with your BBB server details:

     - **Domain**: Your BBB server's domain.
     - **BBB Secret**: Retrieve it by SSH into your BBB server and running: